YZXBiz/ai-streamlit/app/README.md

 2. Authentication is handled through `utils/auth_utils.py`
 3. File uploads are managed by `components/uploader_components.py`
 4. Chat interactions are handled by `components/chat_components.py`
-5. PandasAI integration is available in `utils/pandasai_utils.py`
+5. AI integration is available in `utils/data_utils.py`

 ## Adding New Functionality